Near Vertical Incident Skywave (NVIS) Antennas

 Figure 1.
 Local Area Mobile Prediction forecast.

 This is run for a specific latitude, longitude, and date, based on the current conditions.
 The vertical axis is time of day (UTC).
 The horizontal axis is distance in km.
 Looking at the color key at the top (which will vary depending on conditions and the bands selected), for this plot the red area shows the times and distances where 160m is the best (and likely the only) band that will provide NVIS coverage.
 The yellow portion shows where 80m will work best.
 The dark olive portion shows that 40m will only be better than 80m for distances over 500 km (300 miles), and only in the middle of the day.
 The green spot in the lower right corner shows that 30m would open for 1000km (600 mile) paths around noon local time.
-Obviously, this is not a good time to expect to use 40m!
+Obviously, this is not a good time to expect to use 40m for NVIS contacts!
 (We are in winter at the bottom of the sunspot cycle, so this is not a big surprise.)

 Another useful online propagation tool is VOACAP.
 This allows the user to specify the receiver and transmitter locations, power levels, antennas, mode, and the noise level at the receiver, then plots the probability of the path being open vs. time of day for each band.
 This is particularly useful for evaluating the difference in coverage with changes in antennas and power levels.
 Note, however, that VOACAP only covers HF, so it doesn’t include 160m, and some users have reported that it is overly optimistic at short distances.